What is the food hygiene rating scheme for?

 If you are concerned that the business is deliberately displaying a different rating to that on the website in order to give customers the impression it has higher hygiene standards than it actually does, you should contact the local authority.
-You can search here for the local authority by entering the postcode for the business.
+Find the contact details for the food safety team responsible for inspecting the business..

 What can the owner of a business do if they think the rating given is unfair or wrong?